 The tax treatment of capital gains or losses upon full or partial redemption and of unrealised capital gains or losses depends on the tax provisions that apply to the particular situation of each subscriber and/or the investment jurisdiction of the SICAV.
 When in doubt, the subscriber should contact a professional adviser.
 A switch from one share class to another is regarded as a disposal, and any capital gains realised at that time will generally be regarded as taxable.
+This sub-fund can be used in unit-linked life insurance policies.

-C EUR share: FR001400BU49

-D EUR share: FR001400BU56
+C EUR share: FR001400BU49 D EUR share: FR001400BU56

-IC EUR share: FR001400BU64

-ID EUR share: FR001400BU72
+IC EUR share: FR001400BU64ID EUR share: FR001400BU72

 I CHF H share: FR001400BU80

-M EUR share: FR001400BU85
+M EUR share: FR001400I855

 P EUR share: FR001400BU98

 P CHF H share: FR001400BUA5

 PB EUR share: FR001400BUB3